MASC Resources

 Services for Military-Affiliated Students

-Yes, the KU chapter of Student Veterans of America is open to all KU students.
+There are two student groups for military-affiliated students.
+The KU chapter of Student Veterans of America is open to all KU students.
 Contact them by visiting Rockchalk Central.
-You can also email them at kusva@ku.edu.
+You can also email them at kusva@ku.edu

 The Kansas Law School Military and Veterans Society is open to all KU students interested in and currently in KU Law School.
-Contact them by visiting RockChalk Central.
+Contact them by visiting RockChalk Central

-Our VA VetSuccess on Campus (VSOC) counselor provides certain career/employment services.
+While KU does not have a Veterans Affairs representative located on campus, our Veterans Affairs VetSuccess on Campus (VSOC) counselor provides certain career/employment services.

 The Kansas Office of Veterans Services located in Lawrence can help with filing for medical, disability or other benefits.